SIG-SDP: Sparse Interference Graph-Aided Semidefinite Programming for Large-Scale Wireless Time-Sensitive Networking: System Model and Problem Formulation

 The system objective is to reduce the number $Z$ of slots in each period, i.e., the interval of users' transmissions while ensuring reliability, which is mathematically formulated as

 $Z^*$ in \eqref{eq:prob:im_problem_original} denotes the minimum number of slots where feasible slot assignment decisions $\mathbf{z}^*$ exist such that all constraints are satisfied.
 The above problem is an integer programming problem that is NP-Hard \cite{subramanian2008minimum}.

-Additionally, note that we assume that users' locations are static in the above formulation \eqref{eq:prob:im_problem_original}, where user-BS associations and interference powers do not change over time.
-Under this assumption, we will present our methods in Sections \ref{sec:graph_theory_analysis}, \ref{sec:sdp_relaxation_framework} and \ref{sec:mmw_interference_management}, where $\mathbf{z}$ and $Z$ are decided at the initialization of the static network and remains the same over time.
-Meanwhile, we will study applying these methods to constantly update $\mathbf{z}$ and $Z$ in dynamic networks where user-BS associations and interference powers change over time, e.g., due to user mobility, in Section \ref{sec:online_architecture}.
+\begin{rem} Note that we assume that users' locations are static in the above formulation in this section, where user-BS associations and interference powers do not change over time.
+Under this assumption, the network states $\mathbf{S}$ and $\mathbf{Q}$ are fixed, and the slot assignment decisions $\mathbf{z}$ and $Z$ are decided at the initialization of the network and remain the same over time.
+Based on this static scenario, we will present our methods in Sections \ref{sec:graph_theory_analysis}, \ref{sec:sdp_relaxation_framework} and \ref{sec:mmw_interference_management}.
+Meanwhile, later in Section \ref{sec:online_architecture}, we will formulate and study these methods to constantly update the slot assignments $\mathbf{z}$ and $Z$ in dynamic networks where user-BS associations and interference power change over time, e.g., due to user mobility. \end{rem}